jgpavez/EC_reconstruction/README.rst

 Current status
 --------------

-* The data structures have been defined.
-They will probably need small changes in the future.
-That classes just provide access to the data.  *All the manipulation is left to the algorithm.*

-* But there is no inheritance, interfaces or abstract classes defined yet.
-  The idea is to extract the general information and move it to base classes.
-  We need help to define that, because we don't have an idea of the other kinds of applications or analysis that could use our data structures.

-* As said above, the services have been established.
+* The main services have been created.
 But probably the first one is too simple, and the second one could be split in other services.
 We need to run tests and evaluate the performance.

+* The orchestrator is finished.
+You can test it and see the services running in the CLARA platform.
+But there is no data to test the services, because we can not read the BOS file yet.

 * We are developing the code to get the calibration data.

-* We have to figure out how to read the BOS file yet.
+* We have to figure out how to read the BOS file.

 Install
 -------

 The current version is still in development.
-To compile it, you need to setup the ``CLARA_HOME`` environment variable, as you can see in the ClaRA documentation.
+To compile it, you need to setup the ``CLARA_HOME`` environment variable, as you can see in the ClARA documentation.
 Then just type in ``ant`` in your command line.
-It should compile without problem, but there is nothing to be tested or executed.
+It should compile without problem.

+To run the orchestrator, you should set your ``CLARA_SERVICES`` variable to ``your-path-to-ec/build/classes``, start the CLARA platform and then run the wrapper located in ``bin/``.